Roche-lez-Beaupré

-Roche-lez-Beaupré (/fr/) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
+Roche-lez-Beaupré (/fr/, before 1962: Roche) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 The commune lies 9 km northeast of Besançon on the banks of the Doubs.

-History

-The commune was known as Roche until 1934.

 Transportation

 The commune is served by the railroad, national highway 83, and the navigable Doubs River.

 Economy

 Industries including fertilizer and metalworking have been established in the commune.